Inquiry: Ruby Princess arrival accelerated

 Ms Tokovic also said it was her responsibility to organise an ambulance for two unwell passengers as instructed by the ship’s administration officer and onboard doctor.

-She said she received a call from the onboard doctor, Ilse von Watzdorf, the evening before arrival.
-Dr von Watzdorf recommended ambulance personnel take special precautions when treating the patients, who had been swabbed for COVID-19.
+She said she received a call the previous evening from the doctor, Ilse von Watzdorf, who recommended ambulance personnel take special precautions when treating the patients, who had been swabbed for COVID-19.

 The commission also heard from NSW Ambulance’s Simeon Pridmore, who was escorted onto the ship by Ms Tokovic to collect one of the two passengers needing an ambulance.